 The definition of 'fossil' according to the Oxford dictionary is "the remains or impression of a prehistoric plant or animal embedded in rock and preserved in petrified form".
 It defines 'petrifaction' as "the process by which organic matter exposed to minerals over a long period is transformed into a stony substance".
 Although any organism can be petrified, wood, bone and shell are the most common.

 Peanut Wood Type of Petrified Wood

 Peanut wood is a distinctive and unusual type of petrified wood that's not particularly well known.
 Around one hundred and twenty million years old, most of the world's current supply started life as conifer trees in Western Australia.
 As the trees died they were carried away by water and ended up in the sea as driftwood where they were subsequently attacked by the teredo navalis.
 Also known as the naval shipworm, this species of saltwater clam has an appetite for boring through wood and has been an extremely destructive pest for as long as there has been wood in the sea.
 Once full of boreholes the driftwood sank to the ocean floor and the process of petrifaction began.

 Peanut wood gets its name from the distinctive round to oval shaped markings which can resemble peanuts.

 The petrified wood at the top of this article and the petrified ammonite are both on display in London's Natural History Museum.
 Photos were taken by Stone Mania.
-The petrified wood in the second photo is courtesy of Stan Celestian.
-Clicking this image redirects to some pretty impressive photos of petrified wood taken by this talented photographer.
-The petrified wood slices in the third photo are from our own collection.
-With the exception of the peanut wood, all photos in this article are clickable and redirect to the original full size image.
+The second photo is courtesy of Stan Celestian.
+Clicking this image redirects to some impressive photos of petrified wood taken by this talented photographer.
+The petrified wood slices in the third photo are from our collection.
+With the exception of the peanut wood, all photos in this article are clickable and redirect to the original full size uncompressed image.